news-header.jpg

 The MCLS website has a full list of vendor partners and a searchable product list

-To request a quote, reach out to MCLS eLicensing and Collection Resources at services@mcls.org or 517-939-1382.
+For more information, contact MCLS eLicensing and Collection Resources at services@mcls.org or 517-939-1382.

-VENDOR AND PRODUCT SPOTLIGHTS
+VENDOR AND PRODUCT NEWS

 Visit the eResources page of the MCLS website for a full list of vendor partners and a searchable product list